10 Steps To The Perfect Tennis Serve

 Many players try to use their legs to get more power, but they don’t do it correctly.
 Some players squat too much instead of using the hips in the right manner.
 This causes inefficiency with the serve.

-Bonus Step: Make adjustments on the next serve.
+Bonus Tip: Make adjustments on the next serve

-Practice these different erve tips when you go out on the court.
-Be smart about only focusing on one or two of these concepts at a time until there is noticeable improvement.
+These are your 10 steps and a bonus one to develop your best tennis serve ever.
+Practice these different serve tips when you go out on the court.
+Be smart about only focusing on one or two of these concepts at a time until there is a noticeable improvement.